-(laughing)

-Yep ...
+(laughing) Yep ...
 I guess we are, deep down.

 Well, you should focus on the positive a bit more.
 These mountains are like ... not perfect but very beautiful.
 Full of hope.

-I left Boston because the doctors said I had only six months to live.
+(MORE) Alice (cont'd) I left Boston because the doctors said I had only six months to live.
 Well, that was nearly five years ago, and here we are.

-Yep, a brand spankin' new school with great big winders.
+COMMODORE Yep, a brand spankin' new school with great big winders.
 And the Lextricity now.